Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

 \subsection{Technical Questions Asked About Learning Curves}

 A plethora of questions can be asked about learning curves.
-Fig.~\ref{fig:questions:learningcurve} gives an overview of a selected set of basic such questions.
-The figure is organized in three layers (depth dimension) corresponding to the three types of estimates discussed in Sec.~\ref{sec:background:models}.
+Fig.~\ref{fig:questions:learningcurve} gives an overview of these questions.
+The figure is organised in three layers (depth dimension) corresponding to the three types of estimates discussed in Sec.~\ref{sec:curvemodels}.
+Each layer consists of a set of questions that can be posed about learning curves.
+From bottom to top, the questions are ordered by complexity, and an arrow from one question to another indicates that the question with the incoming arrow is more general.
+Answering the more general question also implies answering the less general question.